ovgutunc/Comparing-Bidding-Methods-Using-AB-Testing/README.md

 **2)	Duplicated Values Handling:**<br />

-A/B Test Results datasets which are control group and test group do not have any duplicated records.<br />
+A/B Test Results datasets which are control campaign and test campaign do not have any duplicated records.<br />

 **3)	Changing Data Types:**<br />